centrahq/api-documentation/source/reference/stable/order-api/get-returns.md

        .. type:: int
           :required: false

-     - Offset how far in to start returning returns.
-Can be used instead of `pages`.
+     - Offset how far in to start returning the returns.
+Can be used instead of `page`.
 Offset starts at 0.

    * - ``return``